FlatIO/api-client-ruby/docs/ScoreApi.md

 [**mark_score_comment_unresolved**](ScoreApi.md#mark_score_comment_unresolved) | **DELETE** /scores/{score}/comments/{comment}/resolved | Mark the comment as unresolved
 [**post_score_comment**](ScoreApi.md#post_score_comment) | **POST** /scores/{score}/comments | Post a new comment
 [**remove_score_collaborator**](ScoreApi.md#remove_score_collaborator) | **DELETE** /scores/{score}/collaborators/{collaborator} | Delete a collaborator
+[**untrash_score**](ScoreApi.md#untrash_score) | **POST** /scores/{score}/untrash | Untrash a score
 [**update_score_comment**](ScoreApi.md#update_score_comment) | **PUT** /scores/{score}/comments/{comment} | Update an existing comment
 [**update_score_track**](ScoreApi.md#update_score_track) | **PUT** /scores/{score}/tracks/{track} | Update an audio or video track linked to a score

 # **add_score_collaborator**
-> ScoreCollaborator add_score_collaborator(score, body)
+> ResourceCollaborator add_score_collaborator(scorebody)

 Add a new collaborator

 Share a score with a single user or a group.
-This API call allows to add, invite and update the collaborators of a document. - To add an existing Flat user to the document, specify its unique identifier in the `user` property. - To invite an external user to the document, specify its email in the `userEmail` property. - To add a Flat group to the document, specify its unique identifier in the `group` property. - To update an existing collaborator, process the same request with different rights.
+This API call allows to add, invite and update the collaborators of a resource. - To add an existing Flat user to the resource, specify its unique identifier in the `user` property. - To invite an external user to the resource, specify its email in the `userEmail` property. - To add a Flat group to the resource, specify its unique identifier in the `group` property. - To update an existing collaborator, process the same request with different rights.

 ### Example
 ```ruby